dheidelberger/crop-converter/README.md

 Once the gems are installed, you shouldn't need to install them again unless you change your Ruby version.

+A note for power Ruby users: At some point, I intend to add Bundler support which will make this step a bit easier, but I don't have the time right now.

 ##### Windows
 If you're on Windows, um, yeah, install the gems...however it is you do that on Windows (can you tell I'm a Mac guy?).
 You should be able to follow the same steps as above from the command prompt.